ihhub/fheroes2/docs/TRANSLATION.md

 ## Editing translations - Before you start

-Before start, you will have to prepare your working environment: fork the fheroes2 repository and prepare an application where you will edit your translation.
-Then you will have to create a branch.
-Now you can provide the translation.
-After you finish your work, and you are happy to share it, you will have to prepare a pull request.
+Before starting, you will have to set up the necessary environment: fork the fheroes2 repository and install an application used for translating.
+When you have your own fork of fheroes2 you should create a branch.
+At this point you can start translating.
+After you finish your work, and you are ready to share it, you will have to prepare a pull request.

 ### Fork the fheroes2 repository